 Why Women are Shaking up the Real Estate Industry

 Who run the real estate world?
 Well, not girls yet.
 But we’re sure working on it.
 While the majority of the top jobs are still held by men, women now account for 65% of the industry.
-A far cry from the real estate industry of the 1950s, where only 15% of women worked in the male dominated industry.
+A far cry from the real estate industry of the 1950s, where only 15% of women worked in the male-dominated industry.

 So why the increase?
-Well lifestyle is one reason.
+Well, lifestyle is one reason.
 Beyonce was right about one thing – we’re strong enough to bear the children and get back to bi’ness.
 The flexible hours that the industry promises are perfect for the mom juggle.
 The natural peaks and troughs of the industry also just happen to coincide with the school holidays.
 And now you can work from anywhere thanks to cloud-based software.

 Of course, flexibility is just one reason why we’re seeing more females enter the industry, but there are many reasons why women are staying, having more success and even changing the face of the industry.
 Gone is the image of a grubby, manipulative snake oil salesman.
 Now we picture something far more gentle.
 And the men are often learning a thing or two from the women in the industry.
-Here are few reasons why women are succeeding.
+Here are a few reasons why women are succeeding.

 Women listen more

 Various research studies around the world suggest that women are better listeners than men.
 In a Forbes study, it was noted that women actually prefer listening more than men.
 Women also tend to communicate more naturally, so come across less ‘selly’.
 For men, conversation often turns into a competition where someone has to ‘win’ because of their natural and instinctive desire to compete.
 No judgement, this is just human psychology in action.
 And because of these innate primal qualities, men are less likely to stop and absorb what they’re hearing.